zowe/zowe-explorer-vscode/README.md

 * **Data set persistence settings:** You can enable the persistence of any data sets and USS files by adding them to the **Favorites** tab.
 Right-click on a data set or USS file and click **Add Favorite**.

 * By default, Visual Studio Code does not highlight data set syntax.
-To enhance the experience of using the extension, download an extension that highlights syntax, such as [IBM Z Open Editor](https://marketplace.visualstudio.com/items?itemName=IBM.zopeneditor).
+To enhance the experience of using the extension, download an extension that highlights syntax, such as [IBM Z Open Editor](https://marketplace.visualstudio.com/items?itemName=IBM.zopeneditor) or [Code4z](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack).

 ### Advanced Configuration